Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @figure{/user_guides/boolean_operations/images/boolean_image040.png}

 * The result of *Fuse* operation is a compound containing split parts of arguments, i.e. 2 new faces: *F11* and *F21*.
-These faces have one shared edge *Vn1*.
+These faces have one shared vertex *Vn1*.

 @figure{/user_guides/boolean_operations/images/boolean_image041.png}